codio-content/HTML_and_CSS-URLs_and_Links/.guides/content/Lists-1bf5.md

 So every entry of the list must be wrapped in `<li>` and the whole thing must be wrapped in a `<ul>`

-Here is a full examples :
+Here is a full example :

 ```html
 <ul>